With over 20 years of experience traveling this is what I recommend to pack.

 That is true for the way I pack for traveling.
 You’re traveling for adventure so do yourself a favour and make life easier.
 Ever watched movies like Indiana Jones and the Raiders of the Lost Ark?
 You don’t see Indiana running around with a heavy pack.
 I know it’s just a movie but you can easily put that into real life.

-I’ll give you a disclaimer right in the beginning.
-All the links in this post are affiliate links which means that if you purchase anything by using those links I get a small commission at no extra cost to you which helps me keep this site running.
-I really appreciate it.
-Everything I have linked into are things I have personally used myself or have tried.
+The links in this post are affiliate links which means if you purchase anything through them I get a small commission at no extra cost to you, which helps me keep this site running.
+Everything I have linked to are things I have personally used myself.

-With that out of the way here’s what I recommend for travelling the world.
+Here’s what I recommend for backpacking anywhere in the world.

 The Gear list –